Mercedes Aráoz: Production (2009)

 On 11 July 2009, Aráoz was named as Minister of Production after leaving the Foreign Trade and Tourism portfolio.

 Economy and Finance (2009–2010)

 In December 2009, Aráoz was named as Minister of Economy and Finance.
 She was the first woman in Peruvian history to hold this office.

-During her nine months of managing the Ministry, priority was given to the promotion of infrastructure and public services investment projects; likewise, the concessions of construction projects at national level were reviewed.
-During her term, the government maintained the growth of the Peruvian economy despite the global financial crisis.
+During her nine months of managing the Ministry, priority was given to the promotion of infrastructure and public services investment projects.
+During her term, the government maintained the growth of the Peruvian economy despite the 2008 financial crisis.

 2011 Peruvian Aprista Party presidential nomination

 In November 2010, congressman Mauricio Mulder proposed Aráoz for presidential nomination for American Popular Revolutionary Alliance (APRA) in the 2011 general election.
 In spite of her resignation as Finance Minister, she was propelled by the government to run for the nomination.
 She won the majority in at the party's national convention, and accepted the nomination on 28 November 2010.
 Despite criticism for selecting an independent pro-market liberal as the social democrat party's nominee, her run was viewed by analysts as an intent of propelling the party for future Alan García run in 2016, despite low chances of victory in 2011.
 As running mates, the party selected former prime minister and congressman Javier Velásquez (1st) and former cabinet minister and congresswoman Nidia Vílchez (2nd).

 Throughout the internal process, however, Aráoz held many disagreements with high-ranking party leaders, such as former prime minister Jorge Del Castillo, who was ultimately selected as the head of the congressional list for the Lima constituency.
 Aráoz heavily criticized the decision of including among the congressional candidates Del Castillo, based on the corruption allegations imputed against him.
 This event would finally lead to her nomination withdrawal on 16 January 2011.
 The party would not field any candidate for the election, and Aráoz would retire momentarily from politics.